wetryingtodorock/getblock-docs/en/rpc-service/xem/rest/xem_heartbeat.md

 ---
-title: xem:/heartbeat \[GET\]
+title: xem:/heartbeat - NEM
-description: Determines if NIS is up and responsive.
+description: Example code for the xem:/heartbeat rest method. Сomplete guide on how to use xem:/heartbeat rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters